radicle-dev/radicle-upstream/FUNDING.md

 ## Radicle Funding

-Welcome to the developers documentation on the Radicle Funding.
+Welcome to the developer's documentation on the Radicle Funding.

 ### Overview